 Many people are anxious to start social security before it's entirely tapped out.
 They will likely opt for early retirement benefits.
-What those people may not understand is that there is a significant financial bonus waiting for those who delay retirement.
+What those people may not understand is that there's a significant financial bonus waiting for those who delay retirement.

-Individuals who wait until age 67 will receive their full benefits.
+Some individuals wait until age 67 to receive their full benefits.
 Seniors who wait longer could get a monthly benefit 8 percent higher for each year they delay collecting.
 The latest claiming age is 70 and the benefits are 132 percent of what they would have been if an individual retired three years earlier.
 The benefits amounted to about $3,538 per month in 2016 and the number has risen since then.

 How much am I entitled to receive from social security?

-If you wait until 67 to start your social security and you reach full retirement age, you are entitled to 100 percent of your allotted amount.
+If you wait until 67 to start your social security and you reach full retirement age, you're entitled to 100 percent of your allotted amount.
 The benefits are determined by your lifetime earnings and the year you were born.